 Different processors may set different requirements and standards for raw material, based on market opportunities and their end-user preference.
 Contract options and services may also vary between processors.

 Densified hay processors secure a supply of hay through various means.
 Some rely solely on spot market purchases.
-Others contract hay production from producers for three to four year periods at fixed or annually-adjusted prices.
-Still other processors go a step further and perform harvesting and storage functions on their contracted acres.
+Others contract hay production from producers for 3 to 4-year periods at fixed or annually adjusted prices.
+Other processors go a step further and perform harvesting and storage functions on their contracted acres.
 With dryland yields averaging 1.7 to 2.5 tonnes/acre and 4.0 tonnes/acre on irrigation, 130,000 to 170,000 acres of clean, solid-stand timothy hay fields are required annually to meet market demand.

 2. Product quality

-The high cost of transportation to reach distant markets drives processors' demands for high quality forages.
-Shipping low quality roughages at high freight rates is economically unsound.
+The high cost of transportation to reach distant markets drives processors' demands for high-quality forages.
+Shipping low-quality roughages at high freight rates is economically unsound.
 Quality timothy hay, to the Japanese end user, means long, course stems with long heads.
 The market wants leafy stems with a good green colour and a minimum of brown leaves.
-The product must be free of mold, weeds, soil, Agropyron (quackgrass) and Hordium (barley) plant species, and other contaminants.
+The product must be free of mold, weeds, soil, Agropyron (quackgrass), Hordium (barley) plant species and other contaminants.

 Stand purity is also important, although some processors have markets for different mixtures of hay, timothy straw, and mature off-coloured hay.
 This information is best obtained from processors.

-The moisture content must be below 12%.
+The moisture content must be below 12 percent.
 Low moisture eliminates the chance of mold and moisture damage during transport and storage in hot, humid climates.
-The market does not set crude protein or fibre standards.
-Buyers rely on subjective evaluations of visual appearance, colour and smell, etc. This, too, will vary annually, especially in wet years when good quality roughage may be in short supply.
+Generally, the market does not set crude protein or fibre standards.
+Buyers rely on subjective evaluations of visual appearance, colour and smell, etc. These standards will vary each year, particularly so in wet harvest years when good quality roughage may be in short supply.

 3. Product form

 Processors accept delivery from hay producers in different forms, but large round or large square bales have become common.
 Bales are typically all reprocessed and compressed.
-Bales are broken open, dried down mechanically to 10 to 12% moisture, compressed and baled, poly-wrapped, then loaded into containers.
+Bales are broken open, dried down mechanically to 10 to 12 percent moisture, compressed and baled, poly wrapped, then loaded into containers.
 Samples from each lot are kept for reference.

-Some Canadian companies have been investigating the provision of Japanese customers with Total Mixed Rations, which would result in sending a much larger compressed bale overseas, with timothy roughage in the bale and other feedstuffs to make the bale the only feed the animal would require.
-Bales could be as large as one tonne.
+Some Canadian companies have been investigating the provision of Japanese customers with Total Mixed Rations.
+This would result in sending a much larger compressed bale overseas, with timothy roughage in the bale with other feedstuffs to make the bale the only feed the animal would require.
+Bales could be as large as 1 tonne.
 Complete ration bales are attractive to more integrated, larger Japanese farms.

 4. Export requirements

 China also has stringent import requirements to prevent the import of plant diseases, such as Verticillium Wilt.
-Imports of Round-up Ready Ready alfalfa is not allowed and care is taken to ensure that pesticide residues are at acceptable levels.
+Imports of Round-up Ready alfalfa are not allowed and care is taken to ensure that pesticide residues are at acceptable levels.